Visiting African Penguins at Boulders Beach in Simon's Town, South Africa by JetSettingFools.com

 Riding the train from Cape Town to Simon's Town to see penguins at Boulders Beach

-The Cape Town railway is incredibly inexpensive, but predicably unreliable, as we quickly learned when our train broke down after traveling only six stop.
-We waited on the platform for 45 minutes until the next train came by, collected us and we continued on our journey.
-However, the ride is incredibly scenic – especially the section from Muizenberg to Simon’s Town when the tracks are practically on the beach.
-We opened the windows and were blasted with fresh ocean air as we gazed in awe at the South African scenery.
+However, the ride is incredibly scenic.
+Especially the section from Muizenberg to Simon’s Town, where the tracks are practically on the beach.
+We opened the windows and were blasted with fresh ocean air as we gazed in awe at the scenery.

 Getting to Boulders Beach from the Simon’s Town train station is just under a 2 mile walk.
-But it’s an easy and pleasant stroll through the historic and charming town (passing the Navy Base along the way) to the Boulders Beach entrance.
+But it’s an easy and pleasant enough stroll through the historic and charming town.

 Boulders Beach Cape Town Tours